au-ts/libvmm/ci/README.md

 ## Running the CI locally

-If you are making changes to the VMM library itself, it is a good idea to first test the changes locally before upstreaming the changes.
+If you are making changes to libvmm itself, it is a good idea to first test the changes locally before upstreaming the changes.

 Make sure you have the dependencies listed in the top-level README, you will